xando/buzzy/docs/index.rst

    if __name__ == "__main__":
        StaticSite()

-Each "view" created with buzzy needs to be decorated with **register**.
+Each render function created with buzzy needs to be decorated with **register**.
 This way buzzy will know which method in class should be called during the build process.

 .. code-block:: bash